WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 scale-aware layer of our program, so we can focus on the business logic and flow of our data.

-If you're hitting into limits running your hourly, daily or nightly batch jobs and are looking into scaling out horizontally, don't hesitate to reach out to [Sean](mailto:sean@wallaroolabs.com) or drop in to our IRC channel.
+If you're hitting limits when running your hourly, daily or nightly batch jobs and are looking into scaling out horizontally, don't hesitate to reach out to [Sean](mailto:sean@wallaroolabs.com) or drop in to our IRC channel.
 We'd love to chat!